EArmbruster/chicago-beach-water-quality/README.md

 Key results can be compared to the 2017 modeling of these same beaches: https://github.com/Chicago/clear-water Current classification results are poor, with the beaches that have the best results giving around a 35 percent error.
+Adding Geomorphology features does not decrease classification errors.

 ## Continuing Work